kdjordan/esgroup/README.md

 # Eugene Sculpture Group

-> A Client Vue.js project for an artis collective in Eugene, Oregon
+> A Client Vue.js project for an artist collective in Eugene, Oregon

 I developed this site to replace a super slow WP site.
 The site is hosted on a basic shared server - so the WP site was not performant at all.